 4. Go Horseback Riding

 The park is home to the 21-acre Riverdale Stables.
-While the stables offer a robust array of programming, currently, it is open and providing private lessons only with strict COVID protocols in place.
-Lessons must be reserved in advance and are $60-$100 per session, depending on level and length.
-Bookmark the website for the future: It has offered afterschool and summer camp programs in the past.
+The stables offer a robust array of programming,including afterschool programs, camps, and private or group lessons.
+Private lessons must be reserved at least a day in advance and are $65-$110 per session, depending on level and length.

 Go for a swim at Van Cortlandt Park, which boasts a 164-foot long pool, the largest non-Olympic sized public pool in New York City.
 Photo courtesy of NYC Parks